Dou-Yiming/Pose_to_SMPL/README.md

 ### 1. Executing Code

-You can start the fitting procedure by the following code and the configuration file in *fit/configs* corresponding to the dataset_name will be loaded:
+You can start the fitting procedure by the following code and the configuration file in *fit/configs* corresponding to the dataset_name will be loaded (the dataset_path can also be set in the configuration file):

 ```
 python fit/tools/main.py --dataset_name [DATASET NAME] --dataset_path [DATASET PATH]